Connect with us

 They feel like the people don’t quite understand that these kids are now their own kids.
 They feel as if people think they are just passing the time with these kids, nothing serious.

 Take home: No adoptive parents take a child home with the mindset that they might take them back to the orphanage if they don’t turn out the way they expect.
-No one disowns their own biological kids no matter what they turn out to be, so why do we think adoptive parents would?
+No one disowns their biological kids no matter what they turn out to be, so why do we think adoptive parents would?

 5.“You’re lucky you didn’t have to go through the hassle of labor, breastfeeding, stretch marks, or late-night babysitting and feeding.”